Accenture/mercury/docs/guides/CHAPTER-8.md

 ## Content length for HTTP request

 `Important` - Do not set the "content-length" HTTP header because the system will automatically compute the correct content-length for small payload.
 For large payload, it will use the chunking method.

-The system may use data compression and thus manually setting content length for HTTP request body would result in unpredictable side-effect.
+The system may use data compression.
+Manually setting content length for HTTP request body would result in unintended side effects.

 ---